Australian National Band and Orchestra Conference 2026 Conservatorium Open Academy

 cjt bio 2026 24 kB

-Dr Mark A. Laycock
+Dr. Mark A. Laycock

 Dr. Mark Laycock is a Professor of Music at Wichita State University, where he serves as Director of Orchestras and Coordinator of Strings.
 Dr. Laycock is a member of the Board of Directors of the Midwest International Band and Orchestra Clinic.
 From 2015-2024, he was Conductor of the Wichita Youth Symphony and Director of the Wichita Youth Orchestras Program.
 His work as guest conductor, clinician, or adjudicator spans 35 states.
 He is also a frequent visitor to Australia, including serving as a Keynote Presenter for the Australian Strings Association 2018 National Conference in Perth, and was a Keynote Speaker for the 2021 Australian National Band and Orchestra Conference.